OpenOmics/dockerfiles/README.md

 ### Installation

-A step by step series of examples that tell you how to get a development environment up and running
+Once the prerequisites have been met, setting up a development environment is easy!

-Let's start off by cloning this repository
+Let's start off by cloning this repository:
 ```bash
 git clone https://github.com/OpenOmics/dockerfiles.git
 cd dockerfiles
 ```

-Each of the listed directories represents a _dockerized_ tool.
-If multiple versions of a tool exist, there maybe a sub-directory for each version of the tool.

-Within any given tool's directory, you will find a _REAME.md_ and a _Dockerfile_.
-The _README.md_ contains instructions for how to `build`, `tag`, and `push` the docker images to Dockerhub.

 ## Versioning

 We use `git`, `GitHub`, and `DockerHub` for versioning.
-For the versions available on GitHub, please see the [tags on this repository](https://github.com/skchronicles/Docker/tags).
+For the versions available on GitHub, please see the [tags on this repository](https://github.com/OpenOmics/dockerfiles/tags).
 For more information about available container images, please visit:
 - https://hub.docker.com/u/skchronicles

 <hr>

 <p align="center">
-	<a href="#dockerfiles">Back to Top</a>
+  <a href="#dockerfiles-whale">Back to Top</a>
 </p>